 SunPower is all about being a stellar provider of solar.
 The company makes solar panels and systems under the SunPower, SunTile, and PowerGuard brands, among others.
 It sells these products to dealers, distributors, and system integrators for use by residential, commercial, government, and utility customers around the world.
-SunPower generates more than 50% its sales from large-scale solar projects (solar farms for utility companies to offer alternative energy) and a third from solar products and projects for residential and small commercial customers.
-The company has offices across the globe; the Americas account for the majority of the company's sales.
+SunPower generates some 40% its sales from large-scale solar projects (solar farms for utility companies to offer alternative energy).
+While the company has offices across the globe, nearly 70 cents of every revenue dollar comes from customers in the Americas.
 SunPower is majority owned by France's TOTAL SA.

 The company has offices in Australia, England, France, Germany, India, Israel, Italy, Japan, South Africa, Spain, and the US.
 Outside the US, it has projects in Chile, Germany, and South Africa.

 The company' large-scale solar products and systems are sold through its own direct sales force; solar equipment for residential and commercial customers is also sold directly, as well as through a network of some 1,800 dealers.
 SunPower has sales personnel and dealers in Australia, France, Germany, Italy, Japan, South Korea, Spain, Switzerland, and the US.

 SunPower's biggest customer is MidAmerican Energy Holdings, which accounts for 14% of sales.

 The company doubled its advertising budget to about $24 million in 2015 from 2014.